 Nutrition For The Long-Haul

-Overall though, “No matter what you’re doing, you always want to look at nutrient density, so it doesn’t matter if you’re a downhill skier or snowshoer or marathon runner.
-Nutrient density and looking at those macros and making sure you’re getting everything you need is going to be the most important thing…But if you exercise great but your diet stinks, you’re still prone to those diseases… Your diet has to change alongside with [snowshoeing and winter activities].
+Overall though, “No matter what you’re doing, you always want to look at nutrient density, so it doesn’t matter if you’re a downhill skier, snowshoer, or marathon runner.
+Nutrient density, looking at those macros, and ensuring you’re getting everything you need will be the most important thing…But if you exercise great but your diet stinks, you’re still prone to those diseases… [So] your diet has to change alongside [snowshoeing and winter activities].”

 For more nutritional advice for beginners or those looking to fine-tune their diet at any level, visit Kristin Kirkpatrick for additional coaching or a virtual consult.

 What are your favorite nutrition tips for getting started or for winter activities?
-How did you get started on your nutrition journey, and what are your recommendations?
+How did you start your nutrition journey, and what are your recommendations?
 Let us know in the comments below!